Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Related Work

 \section{Related Work}

-Minimum perfect hashing has a long history of development.
-Our focus is on practical approaches, that is, those that have been implemented and shown to perform well on very large key sets.
-In fact, we point out that some theoretical constructions, like that by~\citet{hagerup2001efficient}, can be proved to reach the space lower bound of $n\log_2 e$ bits, but only work in the asymptotic sense, i.e., for $n$ too large to be of any practical interest.
+Minimum perfect hashing has a long development history.
+Our focus is on practical approaches that have been implemented and shown to perform well on large key sets.
+Indeed, we point out that some theoretical constructions, like that by Hagerup and Tholey~\cite{hagerup2001efficient}, achieve the space lower bound of $n\log_2(e)$ bits, but only work in the asymptotic sense, i.e., for $n$ too large to be of any practical interest.

 Up to date, four ``classes'' of different, practical, approaches have been devised to solve the problem, which we describe below in chronological order of proposal.
-The upper part of Table~\ref{tab:notation} summarizes the notation used to describe the algorithms.
+Table~\ref{tab:notation} summarizes the notation used to describe all algorithms while Table~\ref{tab:construction_bounds} shows the theoretical construction times and the implementation aspects of each algorithm.